-Dr. Steve Zurcher
+Dr. Stephen A. Zurcher

 It has become almost impossible to read a newspaper, business magazine or textbook without encountering the idea of a "global market".
 In at least one definition of the term, a global market refers to the manner in which multinational enterprises select, enter into and manage foreign markets.
-In this course, we will examine the practical aspects of how firms choose to enter into foreign markets, particularly Japan as well as how Japanese firms have performed in foreign markets.
+In this course, we will examine the practical aspects of how firms choose to enter into foreign markets with a focus on East Asia.
 After learning the fundamental risks unique to foreign markets, we will use a case based approach to learn how executives select markets, develop entry strategies and manage the foreign venture.
-In order to truly understand the risks associated with business in Japan, we will study some cases in which foreign firms have failed in their efforts in Japan as well as those who have successfully managed their entry into the Japanese market.
+In order to truly understand the risks associated with business in East Asia, we will study business cases in which foreign firms have failed in their efforts as well as those who have successfully managed their entry into the Asian markets.